 Section 22 Number of Congregational Councillors

-Congregational Meeting determines the number of Congregational Councillors.
+The General Meeting determines the number of Congregational Councillors.

 Section 23 Period of Office and Election

-(1) Congregation Councillors are elected for a term of office of ___ years.
+(1) Congregational councillors are elected for a term of office of ___ years.
 A term of office shall not exceed four years.

-(2) After two consecutive terms a Congregational Councillor shall not serve again for at least one term.
+(2) After two consecutive terms a congregational councillor shall not serve again for at least one term.
 Circuit Council may permit exceptions on application by Congregational Council.

 Section 24 Induction and Pledge

-Congregational Councillors are inducted into office during the main worship service in accordance with the Church Agenda.
+Congregational councillors are inducted into office during the main worship service in accordance with the Church Agenda.
 They commit themselves by pledge and handshake to conduct their office properly.

 Section 25 Official Duties of Congregational Councillors

-(1) The Congregational Councillor, being bound by Holy Scriptures and by the confession of the ELCSA (N-T), is obliged to conduct his office conscientiously in accordance with the Church Laws.
+(1) The congregational councillor, being bound by Holy Scriptures and by the confession of the ELCSA (N-T), is obliged to conduct his office conscientiously in accordance with the Church Laws.

-(2) The Congregational Councillor shall set an example for the Congregation by leading a Christian life-style and by his participation in Church activities.
-He shall be active in the Congregation to the best of his ability and capabilities.
+(2) The congregational councillor shall set an example for the congregation by leading a Christian life-style and by his participation in Church activities.
+He shall be active in the congregation to the best of his ability and capabilities.

-(3) The Congregational Councillor is bound to secrecy on all issues which come to his knowledge during his term of office as well as after the termination thereof, which by their nature or by decree are required to be kept secret.
+(3) The congregational councillor is bound to secrecy on all issues which come to his knowledge during his term of office as well as after the termination thereof, which by their nature or by decree are required to be kept secret.

-(4) Congregational Councillors and other office bearers perform their duties on an honorary basis and no compensation, whether monetary or in kind, shall be paid to them for the services rendered by them in the performance of their duties, except as reasonable compensation for expenses incurred in the execution of such duties.
+(4) Congregational councillors and other office bearers perform their duties on an honorary basis and no compensation, whether monetary or in kind, shall be paid to them for the services rendered by them in the performance of their duties, except as reasonable compensation for expenses incurred in the execution of such duties.

 Section 26 Retirement from Office

-(1) A Congregational Councillor shall vacate his office if:
+(1) A congregational councillor shall vacate his office if:

-(a) he is no longer a member of the Congregation, (section 7);
+(a) he is no longer a member of the congregation, (Section 6);

-(b) he has been deprived of his eligibility as a Congregational Councillor in accordance with the requirements of the Law on Election of Congregational Councillors;
+(b) he has been deprived of his eligibility as a congregational councillor in accordance with the requirements of the Rules for the Election of Congregational Council Members;

 (c) he has been declared incapable of managing his own affairs, has been placed under provisional guardianship or under trusteeship because of a mental affliction;